InfraSIM/docs/docs/configuration.rst

    Here's steps for this example::

     # Operating against node with configuration update
-    sudo infrasim node stop
+    sudo infrasim node destroy <node>

+    # Edit node configuration
+    sudo infrasim config edit <node>
+    # or update a yaml file to the node
-    sudo infrasim node destroy
+    sudo infrasim config update <node> <updated_yml>

-    # insert your configuration update command here
+    # Start with new configuration
-    sudo infrasim node start
+    sudo infrasim node start <node>

-.. caution:: Before updating node configuration, make sure this node has been destroyed.
-Then you can update the configuration and restart it.
+.. caution:: To load the newly updated configuration, you must destroy runtime instance, then start this node again.

-If you want to manage your own cofiguration and start infrasim instance accordingly, refer to this article: `Manage Node Config <https://github.com/InfraSIM/infrasim-compute/wiki/Manage-node-config>`_
+If you want to manage your own configuration and start infrasim instance accordingly, refer to this article: `Manage Node Config <https://github.com/InfraSIM/infrasim-compute/wiki/Manage-node-config>`_

 Here's full list of the example configuration file; every single key-value pair is supported to be add/modify in your real-in-use infrasim.yml::